-Mr. Greg Shaw has a science and health administration background and until taking up the position of Director, International and Corporate Relations in June 2003, held senior management positions within the Australian Commonwealth Department Health and Ageing in Australia.
-Prior to joining the IFA he was the Manager for residential aged and community aged care programs in Western Australia.
-His long career with the Australian Government included management of the Compliance, Complaint and Accountability Section of the Department, having responsibility for the regulatory regime associated with quality of care and certification programs in both residential and community care services.
+Greg Shaw serves as Director of International and Corporate Relations for the International Federation on Ageing.
+Prior to joining the IFA, he held senior management positions within the Australian Commonwealth Department of Health and Ageing, working with residential and community aged care programs in Western Australia.
+His long career with the Australian government included management of the Compliance, Complaint, and Accountability section of the Department, and management of quality of care and certification programs in residential and community care services.

-His earlier work focused on policy development and program implementation supporting the aged care needs of rural and remote communities throughout northern Australia.
-An advocate of the aged care needs of marginalized community groups in the 1990s, he worked with many Aboriginal and ethnic communities resulting in the establishment of aged care homes and community aged care services specifically designed and targeted for those communities.
+With a strong background in science and health administration, Mr. Shaw’s earlier work focused on policy development and program implementation supporting the aged care needs of rural northern Australian communities.
+An advocate for marginalized community groups in the 1990s, he worked with many Aboriginal and ethnic communities to establish specifically tailored aged care homes and community aged care services for these groups.

-Since joining the IFA Greg Shaw has had responsibility for the development of the Building Capacity in Health Care Programs in Africa, worked closely with the South African Human Rights Commission to establish an older person’s forum in that country and in 2010 worked with the Government of Mauritius on the establishment of an Observatory on Ageing.
+Since joining the IFA, Mr. Shaw has been responsible for the development of Building Capacity in Health Care Programs in Africa, worked closely with the South African Human Rights Commission to establish an older person’s forum in the country, and collaborated with the government of Mauritius to establish an Observatory on Ageing.

-He represents the IFA at the United Nations, works closely with government and has responsibility for IFA elder abuse initiatives.
-Elder Abuse initiatives have included the development of educational toolkits targeted towards youth; in 2011 he was responsible for convening an International Forum on Sexual Safety of Older Women and in 2013 will lead a high level meeting to examine issues of financial abuse of Canadian seniors.
+Mr. Shaw represents the IFA at the United Nations, works closely with governments, and maintains the IFA’s elder abuse initiatives.
+These initiatives include the development of educational toolkits for youth, the convening of the 2011 International Forum on Sexual Safety of Older Women, and a high-level 2013 meeting to examine financial abuse of Canadian seniors.

-In 2013 he has been working with other Civil Society Organizations on the Global Thematic Consultations on Population Dynamics, Post-2015 Development Agenda to ensure the needs of older people are recognized.
+Mr. Shaw has worked with other civil society organizations on the Global Thematic Consultations on Population Dynamics, Post-2015 Development Agenda to ensure the needs of older people are recognized.